Joeeazy/alx-system_engineering-devops/0x07-networking_basics/README.md

 * What are the 2 mainly used data transfer protocols for IP (transfer level on the OSI schema)

+TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are two of the main transport layer protocols used for data transfer in IP networks.
+They operate at the transport layer (Layer 4) of the OSI model.

 * What is the main difference between TCP and UDP

+The main difference between TCP and UDP lies in their connection-oriented nature and reliability:

+TCP (Transmission Control Protocol): Connection-oriented protocol that provides reliable and ordered delivery of data.
+It establishes a connection before data exchange and ensures that data is received correctly through mechanisms like acknowledgment and retransmission.

+UDP (User Datagram Protocol): Connectionless protocol that does not guarantee reliable delivery.
+It sends data without establishing a connection and does not provide mechanisms for acknowledgment or retransmission.
+UDP is often used for real-time applications where low latency is critical.

 * What is a port

+A port is a 16-bit unsigned integer, thus ranging from 0 to 65535, used to identify specific processes to which Internet or network-related messages are sent.
+Ports allow a single host with a single IP address to run multiple network services simultaneously.
+Ports are categorized into two types: well-known ports (0-1023), registered ports (1024-49151), and dynamic or private ports (49152-65535).

 * Memorize SSH, HTTP and HTTPS port numbers

+SSH (Secure Shell): Port 22

+HTTP (Hypertext Transfer Protocol): Port 80

+HTTPS (Hypertext Transfer Protocol Secure): Port 443

 * What tool/protocol is often used to check if a device is connected to a network

+The Ping tool, which uses the ICMP (Internet Control Message Protocol), is often used to check if a device is connected to a network.
+The Ping command sends a small packet of data to a specific IP address and waits for a response.
+If the target device is reachable and connected, it will reply, confirming the connectivity.
+The Ping tool is widely used for network troubleshooting and diagnostics.